-Edward is a corporate solicitor with over 30 years’ experience advising companies on how to effectively plan and execute a variety of corporate transactions.
+Edward is a corporate solicitor with over 30 years’ experience advising businesses and their owners on how to effectively plan and execute a variety of corporate transactions.
 Throughout his career, Edward has worked on many high-value acquisitions, disposals, reorganisations, mergers and takeovers, with many involving cross-border issues and significant commercial aspects.
 He also assists companies with, or seeking, a stock market listing, with UK equity market fundraisings and regulatory compliance.

 Edward acts across all industries but has extensive experience in advising those in the retail, hospitality, and food and beverage sectors as well as manufacturing businesses.